See What’s Under the Sea

 On the surface, South Walton is sugar-white sand beaches and turquoise water, but you may not know that some of its most beautiful sights are concealed beneath the waves.
 Some of the most forward-thinking and beautiful attractions in the world are right here on the Gulf of Mexico's floor.

 The South Walton Artificial Reef Association (SWARA), a local nonprofit building artificial reefs to increase habitats for marine life, has completed four snorkel reefs in South Walton.
-In addition to a turtle-shaped reef offshore near Grayton Beach State Park, they've placed a seahorse-shaped reef off Topsail Hill Preserve State Park, a cobia-shaped reef off of Inlet Beach and a dolphin-shaped reef in Miramar Beach.
+In addition to a turtle-shaped reef offshore near Grayton Beach State Park, they've placed a seahorse-shaped reef off Topsail Hill Preserve State Park, a grouper-shaped reef off of Inlet Beach and a dolphin-shaped reef in Miramar Beach.

 On top of the four snorkel reefs, SWARA has plans for nine more diving reefs, further from shore and more appropriate for SCUBA diving.
 Whether you just want to get your feet wet (so to speak) or you're a certified scuba diver, you'll see spectacular sights that also contribute to making the ocean a better habitat for marine life.